-Most people will be fine to pick up some sun protection when they reach their destination, however due to the fact that my skin is sensitive as well as oily, there are only a handful of products that I can use – especially on my face.
-This is where my all time favourite facial SPF, La Roche-Posay Anthelios Anti-Shine Sun Cream Fluid SPF 30, comes in.
-It’s a mattifying fluid formula, specially for oily and acne-prone skin, and it has never let me down.
+Most people will be fine to pick up some sun protection when they reach their destination, but sadly due to the fact that my skin is fussy as well as oily, there are only a handful of products that I can use – especially on my face.
+This is where my all time favourite facial SPF, La Roche-Posay Anthelios Anti-Shine Sun Cream Fluid SPF 30 [affiliate link] comes in.
+It’s a mattifying fluid formula, especially for oily and acne-prone skin, and it has never let me down.
 Plus it comes in a flat, rectangle shaped bottle which is perfect for fitting in the liquids bag and at 50ml it comes under the 100ml liquid restriction limit.

-If you’re prone to prickly heat, or you get particularly uncomfortable and hot, then I can’t recommend enough a cooling face spray such as this Avene Eau Thermale or a Rosewater Spritz.
+If you’re prone to prickly heat, or you get particularly uncomfortable and hot, then I can’t recommend enough a cooling face spray such as this Avene Eau Thermale [affiliate link] or a Rosewater Spritz [affiliate link].
 Shelling out a couple of quid for a cooling facial spray might seem like an unnecessary extravagance, but my face is always extremely thankful for the hit of hydration and it genuinely cools me down.
 Pro tip: if you pick one up that has a screw off top then you can keep refilling it with mineral water (or similar) for the whole holiday / summer.

 Taking a sheet mask away with you, or a couple if you’re away for longer than a week, is a brilliant way to get some intense moisture into your face without taking up any of the space in your liquids bag.
-Sheet masks (the ones by Tony Moly are my fave) can be packed away in your suitcase, as they aren’t liquid.
-I found them to be so helpful when my skin started to flag a little bit because I didn’t take the Hyaluronic Acid serum I usually use, so my skin was crying out for a bit more moisture.
+Sheet masks [affiliate link] can be packed away in your suitcase, as they aren’t liquid.
+I found them to be so helpful when my skin started to flag a little bit because I didn’t take the Hyaluronic Acid [affiliate link] serum I usually use, so my skin was crying out for a bit more moisture.
 These sheet masks picked up the slack perfectly and filled a gap in my holiday skincare.

-As your face is only ever as good as your base, I knew that the primer had to make the cut, and my first essential pick was the Smashbox Photo Finish Primer.
+As your face is only ever as good as your base, I knew that the primer had to make the cut, and my first essential pick was the Smashbox Photo Finish Primer [affiliate link].
 I use the apricot ‘Colour Correcting’ one to even out the redness in my skin, but the formula overall is the best I have ever used for mattifying, controlling oil and all round longevity.
-At 30ml, it’s under the restriction too!
+At 30ml, it’s under the restriction.

-And finally, the last item in my liquids bag was the excellent Fixing Spray by NYX.
-I get the matte version, because I need no help with looking shiny, but they also offer one with a dewy finish for less oily or dry skin.
+And finally, the last item in my liquids bag was the excellent Fixing Spray by NYX [affiliate link].
+I get the matte version, because I need no help with looking shiny, but they also offer one with a dewy finish [affiliate link] for less oily or dry skin.
 I cant recommend this product enough, it’s long lasting and once your face is sprayed (then fanned dry immediately as per this Nikki Tutorials tip) your make up isn’t going ANYWHERE.
 At only £7, it’s another bargain!